NotsoFrostyy/Py-Image-Converter/README.md

 -Converts jpg to png
 -Converts jpg to Pdf

-Open the exe and select:
+Open the exe and select: jpg to png/png to jpg/jpg to pdf
--jpg to png
--png to jpg
--jpg to pdf

 To-do
 - Add an option to remove a background in a png